githubsheng/MSL/README.md

-# MSL, a scripting language
+# MSL, a scripting language for online surveys
 MSL is a scripting language to make surveys.
 Its like php for making web pages.

+This repo contains the code for
+`compiler`, `vm`, and an web based `ide`.

+# How to use it?

 To create a basic survey, you can simply input a short simple script like this
 ![2](https://raw.githubusercontent.com/githubsheng/githubsheng.github.io/master/WSMSL/1.png)